kevinpalm/red_hat_customers/README.md

 and so you'll probably need to agree to the competition rules/terms.
 Store the data files in a directory named "data" inside the repository root directory, and you'll be all set up.

+## Execution
+The primary code is located in model.py, and to execute the script you'll just need to execute model.py.

+If you're only interested in running the local tests, make sure to comment out the the extra lines in the main() function.
+The local tests take about two minutes, whereas the full script to generate a kaggle submission takes about 20 minutes.